SKSudharsanan/rust_by_examples/primitives/readme.md

 ## Project Structure

 - src/main.rs - consists of main function and its running
-- src/primitives.rs - gives intro to the primitives and how scalar types are described
+- src/scalar.rs - gives intro to the primitives and how scalar types are described
-- src/literals.rs - gives intro to the operators
+- src/literals.rs - gives intro to the scalar operators
+- src/tuples.rs - gives intro to tuples
+- src/arrays.rs - gives intro to arrays